-FedEx does not request, via unsolicited mail or e-mail, payment or personal information in return for goods in transit or in FedEx custody.
+FedEx does not request, via unsolicited mail or email, payment or personal information in return for goods in transit or in FedEx custody.
 If you receive any of these or similar communications, do not reply or cooperate with the sender.
 Follow these steps to report suspicious emails to FedEx.

 - Unexpected requests for money in return for delivery of a package, often with a sense of urgency.